-- 4. Defendants Made Materially False and Misleading Statements Concerning the Clinical Data Underlying and Supporting the NDA - Defendants' January 3, 2024 Press Release and Form 8-K Concerning Filing the NDA Contained Materially False and Misleading Statements - 77.
+- 4. Defendants Made Materially False and Misleading Statements Concerning the Clinical Data Underlying and Supporting the NDA - a) Applied's January 3, 2024 Press Release and Form 8-K Concerning Filing the NDA Contained Materially False and Misleading Statements - 88.
 On January 3, 2024, the first day of the Class Period, during pre-market hours, the Company issued a press release titled "Applied Therapeutics Announces MAA Validation and NDA Submission of Govorestat (AT-007) for Treatment of Classic Galactosemia" (the "1/3/2024 Press Release").
 Also on January 3, 2024, during pre-market hours, the Company filed a Form 8-K with the SEC (the "1/3/2024 Form 8-K").
-The 1/3/2024 Form 8-K was signed by Dr. Shendelman and contained some of the same information in the 1/3/2024 Press Release. - 78.
-The 1/3/2024 Press Release and 1/3/2024 Form 8-K both separately stated: - {FS1}2 The NDA and MAA submission packages include clinical outcomes data from the Phase 3 registrational ACTION-Galactosemia Kids study in children age[d] 2-17 with Galactosemia, the Phase 1/2 ACTION-Galactosemia study in adult patients with Galactosemia, and preclinical data.
-The FDA has a 60-day filing review period to determine whether the NDA is complete and accepted for review. - 79.
-Dr. Shendelman was quoted in the 1/3/2024 Press Release stating {FS2} "We look forward to working closely with both regulatory agencies throughout the review process and hope to bring the first treatment to patients with Galactosemia soon." - 80.
-FS1 and FS2 were materially false and misleading in violation of Section 10(b) and Rule 10b-5 because they contained untrue statements of material fact or omitted to state material facts necessary in order to make the statements made not misleading.
-Specifically, at the time these statements were made, Dr. Shendelman and Applied were aware of, or were severely reckless in not knowing, that (a) FDA regulations required the NDA to include "a description and analysis of any other data or information relevant to an evaluation of the safety and effectiveness of [govorestat] obtained or otherwise received by [Applied] from any source...including information derived from clinical investigations," (b) that the Dosing Errors and Dosing Errors Clinical Data was such "other data or information," (c) that in the NDA, Applied failed to provide the FDA with a description or analysis of the Dosing Errors or the Dosing Errors Clinical Data, and (d) that instead, as the FDA subsequently stated, Applied "reported dose levels for subjects as stated in the protocol...rather than the actual dose levels administered."
+The 1/3/2024 Form 8-K was signed by Dr. Shendelman and contained some of the same information in the 1/3/2024 Press Release. - 89.
+The 1/3/2024 Press Release and 1/3/2024 Form 8-K both separately stated: - {FS1}7 The NDA and MAA submission packages include clinical outcomes data from the Phase 3 registrational ACTION-Galactosemia Kids study in children age[d] 2-17 with Galactosemia, the Phase 1/2 ACTION-Galactosemia study in adult patients with Galactosemia, and preclinical data.
+The FDA has a 60-day filing review period to determine whether the NDA is complete and accepted for review. - 90.
+Dr. Shendelman was quoted in the 1/3/2024 Press Release stating {FS2} "We look forward to working closely with both regulatory agencies throughout the review process and hope to bring the first treatment to patients with Galactosemia soon."

-2 The statements Lead Plaintiff alleges are false and misleading are bolded and underlined and prefaced with "{FS}" for numbering purposes.
+7 The statements Lead Plaintiff alleges are false and misleading are bolded and underlined and prefaced with "{FS}" for numbering purposes.